 Some stories say she appears on the road between 12 midnight and 3 a.m. out to seek revenge on anyone who dares pass the street.
 While she shows herself mainly to taxi drivers driving alone along Balete Drive, any motorist can be a victim.

 This urban legend was so popular that there’s even a local horror flick based on it made in 1988.
 “Hiwaga sa Balete Drive” directed by Peque Gallaga and produced by Seiko Films starred singer and actress Zsa Zsa Padilla, Rita Avila and Jestoni Alarcon.
-The old horror movie was actually filmed in Villa Caridad in nearby Broadway Avenue, a Pre-War Era Spanish Mediterranean Style villa was said to have been originally built as a resthouse for the Jesuit Order.
+The old horror movie was filmed in Villa Caridad on nearby Broadway Avenue, a Pre-War era Spanish Mediterranean Style villa originally built as a resthouse for the Jesuit Order.

 The old mansion used to be a favorite of period and horror films, including Tanikalang Dugo (1973), Fe, Esperanza, Caridad (1974), and Halimaw Sa Banga (1986), among others.
-The house still exists, but it looks abandoned, which further adds to the horror factor, especially if you pass by at night.
+The house still exists, but it’s fallen into disrepair, which further adds to the horror factor, especially if you pass by at night.

-Balete Drive is the setting for the first ever case in the Filipino graphic novel Trese, which was adapted into a Netflix animated series.
+Balete Drive is the setting for the first case in the Filipino graphic novel Trese, which was adapted into a Netflix animated series released in 2021.

 It’s no longer as secluded or dark as it once was, and the giant tree that stood there is gone because the road was cemented and asphalted.
 One notable landmark along the street is the Bahay Sentenaryo, which houses an antique shop.